PiTiLeZarD/lazycook/README.md

 ### How to
  * make tests (for unit testing, runs as a continuous testing service)
  * make e2e_tests (for end to end testing)

+## Future
+ * Continue digging around AngularJS until I'm sure of what I wanna do with it
+ * DB with [MangoDB](http://www.mongodb.org/) / [MongoJS](https://github.com/gett/mongojs) and AngularJS integration
+ * Get on with it with the project, I have lots of ideas, can't wait to put them in motion
+ * later on: SEO with sitemap and parrallel static site generation (maybe [GruntJS](http://gruntjs.com/getting-started) and PhantomJS?)